Note: All statistics in this story are current as of 8:30 p.m. Oct. 27 and will be updated regularly.

 How is it spreading?

 Many coronaviruses can spread through coughing or sneezing, or by touching an infected person.
-Scientists say the virus can spread from person to person in close contact through the respiratory tract, and they have also confirmed airborne transmission.
+Scientists say the virus can spread from person to person in close contact through the respiratory tract, and they have confirmed airborne transmission.

 What is community spread?